 Improper lifting techniques:

-Back pain can occur if you use your back instead of your legs to lift weights
+Back pain can occur if you use your back instead of your legs to lift weights.

-Lack of physical activity or exercise can weaken muscles in the abdomen and back and result in pain in the back.
+Poor physical fitness: Lack of physical activity or exercise can weaken muscles in the abdomen and back and result in pain in the back.

-Smoking also contributes to back pain.
+Smoking: Smoking also contributes to back pain.
 The risk happens to increase with the number of cigarettes smoked per day.

 Very severe pain that does not go away with rest

-Swelling on the back
+Swelling in the back

 Pain radiating down the legs